So your agent has asked for new actor headshot pictures and your heart has just sunk.

 What happens during the shoot?

 I usually take actor headshots outside in a particular location near to me in Crouch End, North London but can also take studio shots at my home there if you’d prefer.
 I find natural lighting more filmic personally but studio lighting with a black backdrop can look good too and we can discuss this prior to the shoot.
-The shoot takes around an hour and involves a good few changes of clothing during which we’ll get you all the shots you’ll need.
+The shoot takes around an hour give or take but there’s no rush at all and involves a good few changes of clothing during which we’ll get you all the shots you’ll need.

 After the shoot.

 Once I’ve loaded up the pictures and deleted any less than marvellous ones I’ll do some general post-production on them all before loading them all onto a contact sheet to send over to you for your perusal.
 If you have an agent I can also send it directly to them as they usually like to do the choosing – after which we hopefully come to some decisions about which 5 to choose.
 If needed I can also put them under my husband’s nose – it’s often useful to get the opinion of those who will be employing you after all.